dejavu1987/simplybe-demo/Backlog.md

 # TODO

+- 5 pages from the main navigation
+- Homepage translated in Spanish
+- Make an inquiry form

 # IN PROGRESS

+- Homepage

+# DONE

 - Ensure site isn't indexed by any crawlers.

-# DONE